 One interesting bit of history you might see as you pass through the lower keys is the abandoned Bahia Honda Rail Bridge (part of the Bahia Honda State Park).
 Originally part of the Overseas Railway, the bridge was eventually converted for automobile traffic, and later replaced by a four-lane bridge a few hundred yards north of the old bridge.
 Today, parts of the bridge are open to pedestrians, though a large part stands in disrepair.

 Eventually, you’ll find yourself entering Key West.
 As a major tourist destination, Key West is a place that needs to be booked far in advance to make the best of your budget.
 (You can book the cheapest places here.)
 We booked a bit later, but found a reasonable deal at the Conch House Heritage Inn in their Casa Cabana—a ham radio shack, turned pool house, turned private cabana.
+And even more cute and affordable places to stay for couples in Key West can be found here.

 Key West itself is very much a Margaritaville, and was, in fact, a part of the inspiration for the song.
 Beyond wasting the day away in the bubble of bars and live and music, there are some interesting attractions peppered throughout the bustle.
 You can visit Harry S. Truman’s Little White House where the U.S. President spent his winters, or stand at the iconic buoy marking the southernmost point of the continental U.S., 90 miles to Cuba.